icons8/lunacy-docs/docs/objects.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/objects-aligndistrpaceholder.png" height="auto"><source src="/public/objects-aligndistr.mp4" type="video/mp4"></video>

+### Smart distribute

+You can quickly arrange multiple object into nice grids with equal spacing between rows and columns.

+For this:

+1. Select the required objects.
+2. Click the **Tidy up** button in the Inspector.
+The objects get re-arranged,red handles appear between rows and columns of the "grid".
+3. Drag the red handles to adjust the spacing between rows and columns.
+Click the red circle in the center of an object and drag to move it to another “grid cell”.
+See the demo below.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/objects-smartdistribph.png" height="auto"><source src="/public/objects-smartdistr.mp4" type="video/mp4"></video>

 ## Arranging objects along the Z-axis

 To position objects along the Z-axis, use the send/bring commands found on the context menu or their respective shortcuts.
 The commands are as follows: